marc2332/bliss/doc/docs/dev_documentation.md

 And visit http://localhost:8000

-In order to update the codumentation http://localhost:8000/dev_documentation.html
+In order to update the documentation http://localhost:8000/dev_documentation.html
 Please do the following